 - CIDR prefix support instead of mask

 And for proper DNS and DHCP support, the smart proxy needs checking over to see how well it provides v6 support for its DNS, DHCP and TFTP features.

-#11 Updated by Marek Hulán almost 4 years ago
+#11 Updated by Marek Hulán about 4 years ago

 The biggest change I see is that in IPv6, one interface have more than one IP.
 Hence the question is if we should make address a first class citizen object.
 At least keeping this information in Foreman as a first step would be beneficial I think.

 Regarding the provisioning using DHCP6 I think the whole process would be completely different as stateful DHCP configuration in IPv6 is rare.
 Anyone knows how common is it to have implementation of PXE with IPv6 support?

 #13 Updated by Timo Goebel over 3 years ago